myndzi/binary-split-streams2/README.md

-# Deprecated
-[binary-split](https://www.npmjs.com/package/binary-split) now uses through2 and is faster; since streams2 is available there's no reason to try and optimize this package to compete.
-Use `binary-split` instead.

 # binary-split-streams2

 This module is a simple streams2 implementation of a stream tokenizer.
 It takes a stream in, and emits the chunks between the specified delimiter, in the same way as `String.prototype.split` makes arrays from a string.

 This module operates entirely on buffers and is implemented as a Transform stream.
 There are no dependencies.
 This could cause problems with certain delimiters depending on the character encoding of the input; be aware of this.
 For my purpose (splitting JSON on newlines), it will work just fine; newlines can't be embedded in UTF-8 characters.

 # Usage